KyleMayes/clang-rs/README.md

 The `libclang` binary will be looked for in likely places (e.g., `/usr/lib` on Linux), but you can specify the directory the `libclang` binary is in with the `LIBCLANG_PATH` environment variable.

+If you want to link to `libclang` statically, set the `LIBCLANG_STATIC` environment variable or enable the `static` feature.
+You can specify the directory the various LLVM and Clang static libraries are searched for with the `LIBCLANG_STATIC_PATH` environment variable.

 ### Supported Versions

 * 3.5.x - [Documentation](https://kylemayes.github.io/clang-rs/3_5/clang)